 - Australia has one of the highest rates of skin cancer in the world.

-- Everyone, no matter what their skin type, is at risk of sun damage and skin cancer.
+- Everyone, regardless of their skin type, is at risk of sun damage and skin cancer.

 - All Australians should become familiar with their skin.
-If you notice anything unusual, including any change in shape, colour or size of a spot, or the development of a spot, visit your doctor.
+If you notice anything unusual, including any change in shape, colour or size of a spot, or the development of a new spot, visit your doctor immediately.

-- Overexposure to the sun can cause skin damage that may lead to skin cancer.
-It’s important to balance protecting yourself from skin cancer and getting enough sun to produce vitamin D.
+- Overexposure to the sun can cause skin damage which may lead to skin cancer.
+It’s important to balance protecting yourself from skin cancer with getting some sun for vitamin D.

 You might also be interested in: